 Today – My top 10 free things to do in York

 Family travel is fabulous but it can also easily get pricey.
-Over time I’ve picked up a few tips for keeping costs down but the most important one is probably the simplest: Don’t forget to find out about free things to do in your destination.
+Over time I’ve picked up a few tips for keeping costs down.
+The most important one is probably the simplest: Don’t forget to find out about free things to do in your destination.

 Having recently come back from a weekend in York (do have a look at our Things to do in York with Kids post) I was really impressed with how much there was for a family to do but also the amount of free things to do in York.
 Here’s a list of my top ten free activities to help stretch your travel budget a little further.